malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	Gates embedded in odd numbered unit cells have inputs on the left and outputs on the right The rows of a gate embedding can be permuted without loss of connectivity.
 This makes input/output connections between adjacent gates trivial.
-However, connections between distant unit cells is a problem...
+However, connections between distant unit cells is a problem.
+To make routing of qubits across gates possible, use 4 Dwave graph unit cells as a unit cell ie one gate per four unit cells.